vivainio/RoughGrep/README.md

 "You RipGrep, so why not RoughGrep?" -Anon, 2018

-([RipGrep](https://github.com/BurntSushi/ripgrep), as people know, is the fastest Grep on the planet!)

 ![Screenshot](https://user-images.githubusercontent.com/557579/42448089-b4c3842a-8384-11e8-8a20-f1924045a522.png)

+## Installation

+Grab it from [Releases](https://github.com/vivainio/RoughGrep/releases) and unzip somewhere.
+Works best when you can launch it from command line.

 ## Requirements

-- RipGrep (rg.exe) on PATH
+- RipGrep (rg.exe) on PATH. "choco install ripgrep"
-- Microsoft Windows (r)
+- Microsoft Windows (R)
 - .NET Framework 4.7.2 (because Windows Forms font rendering is broken on the old ones)
 - VSCode launcher ("code") on PATH

-## Installation

-Grab it from [Releases](https://github.com/vivainio/RoughGrep/releases) and unzip somewhere.
-Works best when you can launch it from command line.

 ## Usage